Bob Dylan's 1965-66 Singles

 In the UK it came out in early June 1965,

 Note soon after its parent album was released; it entered the charts just as

 "Subterranean" was falling, but lacked the charm to get further than No.22

 both sides of the single are simply the mono album

 tracks, with no further editing.

 Then on 21 May, while Dylan was still over in Europe, producer Tom Wilson called in Angeline Butler Note to dub another backing vocal onto this song that Dylan had recorded, with her slightly reticent involvement, back in January.
-Wilson made a mono-mix composite of the first two takes from the earlier session, and the extra vocal was dubbed onto that; the single was then ready for release.
+Wilson had made a composite of the first two takes from the earlier session, and the extra vocal was dubbed onto that; after a final mono mix-down the single was ready for release.
 Of course, when Dylan returned to America at the beginning of June, his head was full of "Like A Rolling Stone", and in comparison with that, "If You Gotta Go" must have seemed both distant in time and lightweight in feel.
 Perhaps Dylan just didn't like what Wilson had made of "If You Gotta Go"; but more likely he wanted to push forward with something new rather than put out this song that he'd recorded five months earlier, and had been performing live for several months before that.
 Note

 Whether "To Ramona", from 1964's Another Side of Bob Dylan, was lined up as the B-side in May/June 1965 is impossible to know in the absence of any Columbia documentation; but perhaps it was, since it would have been a slightly odd choice for CBS in Holland to have made unilaterally in 1967.
 The single, released in mid-August of that year, failed to reach the Dutch Top 10 as reported in Cash Box; presumably it wasn't a huge seller in Belgium or Luxembourg either.